npkanaka/npkanaka.github.io/_pages/about.md

 Currently, I am focused on enhancing reasoning capabilities in Large Language Models (LLMs).
 My research specifically explores reasoning through parametric memory, with an emphasis on the architectural aspects of language models.
 I aim to improve reasoning through generalization and analyze the phenomenon of grokking.
 I am set to defend my master’s thesis in December 2024, presenting an extensive analysis across a variety of model designs.

-I have a diverse background in NLP research, including my role as an NLP researcher at the [Wexner Medical Center](https://erik.osu.edu/story/mar22-pre-acceleratorgrants#:~:text=Leveraging%20Artificial%20Intelligence%20to%20Accelerate%20Life%2DSaving%20911%20Care), where I collaborated with Ohio’s State EMS under [Dr. Rajiv Ramnath](https://cse.osu.edu/people/ramnath.6)’s mentorship to explore medical reasoning and develop an AI assistant for 911 call-takers and responders.
+I have a diverse background in research, including my role as an NLP researcher at the [Wexner Medical Center](https://erik.osu.edu/story/mar22-pre-acceleratorgrants#:~:text=Leveraging%20Artificial%20Intelligence%20to%20Accelerate%20Life%2DSaving%20911%20Care), where I collaborated with Ohio’s State EMS under [Dr. Rajiv Ramnath](https://cse.osu.edu/people/ramnath.6)’s mentorship to explore medical reasoning and develop an AI assistant for 911 call-takers and responders.
 Under [Dr. Brew](https://sites.google.com/site/chrisbrew475/home?authuser=0), I led a project that utilized LongFormer’s attention mechanism to create a pipeline for processing lengthy texts, generating semantically coherent, multi-sentence responses from academic texts.
-As a Graduate Research Assistant at [NOWLAB](https://nowlab.cse.ohio-state.edu/) with [Dr. D.K.
-Panda](https://cse.osu.edu/people/panda.2), I optimized NVIDIA’s [Rapids](https://nvidia.github.io/spark-rapids/), [GDS](https://docs.nvidia.com/gpudirect-storage/overview-guide/index.html), and [DALI](https://developer.nvidia.com/dali) distributed GPU-acceleration [solutions](https://nowlab.cse.ohio-state.edu/projects/33/) using MVAPICH.
+As a Graduate Research Assistant at [NOWLAB](https://nowlab.cse.ohio-state.edu/projects/33/) with [Dr. D.K.
+Panda](https://cse.osu.edu/people/panda.2), I optimized NVIDIA’s [Rapids](https://nvidia.github.io/spark-rapids/), [GDS](https://docs.nvidia.com/gpudirect-storage/overview-guide/index.html), and [DALI](https://developer.nvidia.com/dali) (https://nowlab.cse.ohio-state.edu/projects/33/).

 I have had the good fortune to complete my bachelor's in Computer Science and had the opportunity to work on an NLP project with Amazon Research.
 Additionally, I have three years of experience developing and engineering multi-modal machine learning solutions for [Cricket.com](https://www.cricket.com/) and [Ninjacart.com](https://www.ninjacart.com/).